bacdillon/AutomationPlayground/PowerPlatform/Event Proposal Approval & Notification/README.md

 ## Cross-Platform Event Approval and Notification Automation

-> **Portfolio project summary:** A Microsoft Power Platform workflow that routes a newly submitted event proposal for approval, captures the decision, and communicates the approved result to the relevant team channel.
+A Microsoft Power Platform workflow that routes a newly submitted event proposal for approval, captures the decision, and communicates the approved result to the relevant team channel and approval's Outlook email.

-This description is based on the supplied automation demonstration video.
-It documents the behaviour visible in that recording and does not assume features that were not shown.
-[1]

 ## 1. Project Overview

-**Event Proposal Approval & Notification
-** is a low-code business process automation solution for managing event proposals at the fictional organisation, Pedal Paradise.
+**Event Proposal Approval & Notification** is a low-code business process automation solution for managing event proposals at the fictional organisation, Pedal Paradise.
 A user submits event information through a Microsoft SharePoint list.
-Microsoft Power Automate then creates an approval request, waits for the approver's decision, evaluates the result, and posts an approved-status notification in Microsoft Teams.
+Microsoft Power Automate then creates an approval request, waits for the approver's decision, evaluates the result, and posts an approved-status notification in Microsoft Teams and an outlook email.

-The project demonstrates a practical approval pattern that combines a structured data source, a human decision point, automated notifications, and execution records.
-It is suitable for a GitHub portfolio because it shows both workflow configuration and the business process that the automation supports.

 ## 2. Business Context